Free Shipping with Orders Over $150 (excludes orders with D8 products)

 If you have specific skin concerns or conditions, consider consulting with a dermatologist.
 They can provide personalized advice on incorporating CBD distillate topicals into your skincare routine.

 Incorporating CBD distillate into edibles is a versatile and enjoyable way to experience the potential benefits of cannabidiol.
-Of course, you can always choose to buy CBD edibles such as gummies or CBD-infused honey.
+Of course, you can always choose to buy CBD edibles such as gummies.
 Actually, infused honey is a great way to take CBD distillate products, because it’s versatile, and you can drizzle it over your morning toast, add it to your tea, or use it as a natural sweetener in your favorite recipes.

 Here's a guide on how to seamlessly integrate CBD distillate into your favorite recipes: